Panera bread menu recipe makes baking a delicious, healthy low GI loaf so easy; use your own little oven.

 If you love cooking, you'll very soon get bored with simply following recipes.
 If you have access to zucchini summer squash in abundance, give a thought to this easy zucchini bread recipe; less than ten minutes' work, followed by the usual five hour wait for nature to do its thing.

-It's just a small variation of the panera bread menu recipe; cut back on the water or it'll drop like the loaf below.
+It's just a small variation of the basic Panera bread menu recipe; cut back on the water or it'll sink like the loaf below.

-I'm going to try this again using only honey and no sugar.
+I'm going to try this again using only honey and no sugar; it rises better.